3 Essential Sources of Grants for Your Organization

 Another great source of grants is the community foundation.
 Community foundations pool the resources of multiple donors.
 Because a community foundation receives most of its support from the general public, it isn’t considered by the IRS to be a private foundation; it qualifies as a public charity.
 That said, a grant writer will interact with a community foundation in much the same way she would a private foundation.
 There are more than 700 community foundations around the country.
 This map from the Council on Foundations makes it easy to find one near you.

 Many corporations give back to the communities where they do business.
 This is both good for the communities and good publicity for the company.
 As I’ve written elsewhere, businesses support nonprofits in a variety of ways, including sponsorships, employee matching grants, and in-kind gifts.
 Some businesses (and public utilities) also award grants through corporate foundations.
-A corporate foundation is a private foundation, its own distinct entity, though it is funded by a portion of the company’s profits.
+A corporate foundation is a private foundation, distinct from the company and yet funded by a portion of the company’s profits.
 A corporate foundation reflects the parent company’s interests and priorities.

 When looking for corporate foundation grants, I encourage folks to start with the following questions: